Lee Dilworth and Dave Burgess are two SRM guys from the UK. Right now it sounds like EMEA is stronger on SRM than...

 There’s no workaround to this requirement in SRM.
 Two sites, require two VirtualCenter.
 Contrary to popular belief this design decision has nothing to with VMware trying to make more money by selling more VirtualCenter licenses.
 By having separate VirtualCenter databases rather than a clustered VirtualCenter you are less vulnerable to database errors such as arbitrary permissions changes or service packs.
 The split model guarantees that there are no interdependency issues between the Protected and Recovery Site.
 It means your Recovery Plans can reside VirtualCenter that has survived the disaster.
 Additionally, the two VirtualCenter module allows for subtle differences between the configuration of the VirtualCenter at the Recovery Site, which allows for flexibility in your folder and resource pool structures

-FAQ: Why does it in the install & pairing process say that Port 80 will be used to
+FAQ: Why does it in the install & pairing process say that Port 80 will be used to communicate to VirtualCenter?

 Even though SRM uses SSl when it communicates to VC, it does not use 443.
 SRM establishes a TCP to port 80 then use HTTP connect to establish a tunnel to the VC server, then does a SSL handshake with VC over that tunneled connection.